rozek/node-red-rest-service-examples/README.md

 ### File-based Key-Value-Store ###

 If the total size of all data to be kept in a key-value-store is known to be small (let's say, less than perhaps 10MB) and does not change too often (let's say, less than once a second) it may be written into a single file whenever it changes.
-Values are again expected to contain plain text:
+Values are again expected to contain nothing but plain text:

 ![](examples/file-based-key-value-store.png)